 Frank Close is Professor Emeritus of Theoretical Physics, and Fellow Emeritus at Exeter College.
 He was formerly Head of Theoretical Physics Division at the Rutherford Appleton Laboratory, vice President of the British Science Association and Head of Communications and Public Understanding at CERN.
-He was awardsed the Kelvin Medal of the Institute of Physics for his 'outstanding contributions to the public undxerstanding of physics' in 1996, an OBE for 'services to research and the public understanding of science' in 2000, and the Royal Society Michael Faraday Prize for communicating science in 2013.
+He was awarded the Kelvin Medal of the Institute of Physics for his 'outstanding contributions to the public undxerstanding of physics' in 1996, an OBE for 'services to research and the public understanding of science' in 2000, and the Royal Society Michael Faraday Prize for communicating science in 2013.
 He is the only professional physicist to have won a British Science Writers Prize on three occasions.

 Author of 20 books about science, the latest - "Trinity, The Treachery and Pursuit of the Most Dangerous Spy in History" (Penguin 2020) - is about the relationship between Oxford professor Rudolf Peierls and his assistant, the atomic spy Klaus Fuchs.
-He is currently writing "Elusive", a biographical history of the Higgs boson, which will be published by Allen Lane in July 2022 - the 10th anniversary of discovery of the Higgs Boson.
+He has just completed writing "The Mystery of Mass", a biographical history of the Higgs boson, which will be published by Allen Lane in July 2022 - the 10th anniversary of discovery of the Higgs Boson.